Skip to Content

 Walk through Karaköy Balıkçılar Pazarı, passing the Karaköy ferry terminal and you’ll come across Akın Balık.

-We were so happy to see that one of these restaurants had lived to tell the tale – Akın Balık is there, legally, we guess.
+We were so happy to see that one of these restaurants had lived to tell the tale…

-Multi-coloured plant pots and wooden chairs, blue-painted tables, plastic covering sheltering diners from the breezes and cold autumn air, Akın Balık is a lokanta specialising in meze and seafood.
+Multi-coloured plant pots and wooden chairs.
+Blue-painted tables.
+Plastic covering to shelter diners from the breezes and cold autumn air.

-Ahh, to be thankful for small mercies – we still get to eat hamsi by the Golden Horn in winter!
+Ahh, to be thankful for small mercies; we still get to eat hamsi by the Golden Horn in winter!

 It’s quaint, cosy and colourful inside Akın Balık

-Apparently, Akın Balık gets packed out in the evenings, especially at weekends, but we were there late afternoon; the low autumnal sunshine casting dappled lighting around the dining area.
+But we were there late afternoon; the low autumnal sunshine casting dappled lighting around the dining area.

-This is a lokanta so there is no menu.
+This is a lokanta, so there is no menu.

 We wandered inside and the waiter lead us around the back to choose what we wanted from the meze fridges.

-We were disciplined and ordered a sensible amount of food
+We ordered a sensible amount of food

 You know us, when we see us a selection of foods on display.
-Some of that, some of that, a bit of that…and before we know it, we’ve got a table full of food and just the two of us to eat it.
+Some of that, some of that, a bit of that…

 We eat quite often in Istanbul so we managed to be quite sensible on this occasion.